dimple-test/xsollaGames/README.md

 # xsollaGames
-Add, Edit, Delete and Update functionality for game lists
+Add, Edit, Delete and many other functionalities for game lists

 Comes with :